 The Phrasal Verb 'Carry Out' Explained

-An explanation of the different meanings of the English phrasal verb 'Carry out', with examples and exercises.
+An explanation of the different meanings of the English phrasal verb 'carry out' from a native speaker, with lots of examples in context

 Hello and welcome to my blog all about English phrasal verbs.
 Each week, I take a different phrasal verb and look at how it is used by native speakers, with a focus on the different meanings that it has and the expressions and idioms that it is used in.